-The proposed rewilding of the site will result in subtle seasonal changes in colour in texture of the landscape - it would be difficult to represent this in the masterplan imagery.
-The impact of the built interventions are, however, easier to assess.
-An assessment is presented in the following
+The proposed rewilding of the site will result in subtle seasonal changes in colour and texture of the landscape - it would be difficult to represent this in the masterplan imagery.
+The impact of the built interventions is, however, easier to assess and is presented in the following pages.